 Getting a statutory demand letter can seem daunting, especially as it puts you at the risk of bankruptcy.

-Bankruptcy can greatly impact your life by putting your assets at risk.
+Bankruptcy can have a massive impact on your life by putting your assets at risk.
 It is best to agree to respond to the statutory demand as soon as possible as you technically only have 21 days to do so.

 We have highlighted some of the options you can consider when you contact your creditors:

-If you don’t have a budget, create a budget that looks at your income and expenditure.
-Look at ways to reduce your expenses and use that extra saving to consider paying back your debt to your creditors.
+If you don’t have a budget already, create a budget which looks at your income and expenditure.
+Look at ways in which you can reduce your expenses and use that extra saving to consider paying back your debt to your creditors.

-It is essential to be realistic about how much you can afford as you don’t want it to start affecting your essential living costs.
+It is important to be realistic about how much you can afford as you don’t want it to start affecting your essential living costs.

-Often, you may have already maximised how much savings you can make on your current expenditure, so another option would be to take out a loan that allows you to consolidate your debt into an affordable monthly payment.
+Often, you may have already maximised how much saving you can make on your current expenditure, so another option would be to look at taking out a loan which allows you to consolidate your debt into an affordable monthly payment.

-Debt solutions such as Individual Voluntary Arrangements (IVA) or Debt Relief Orders (DRO) offer ways to pay your debts back.
+Debt solutions such as Individual Voluntary Arrangements (IVA) or Debt Relief Orders (DRO), offer ways in which you can pay your debts back.
 They all have their benefits and risks and you do have to check if you meet the eligibility criteria, so speak to one of our advisers if you want to find out more about these.

 Whilst you are getting advice regarding these debts, you could be eligible to apply for the Breathing Space Scheme.